fqantonio/GoingInductive/README.md

-this means a major change from a, **direct instruction** (Merril, 2007) classroom setting to an inductive strategy, **four components instructional design** (4C/ID) (Van Merrienboer, Clark, Coock, 2002), in a bLearning environment (book???).
+this means a major change from a, **direct instruction** (Merril, 2007) classroom setting to an inductive strategy, **four components instructional design** (4C/ID) (Van Merrienboer, Clark, Coock, 2002), in a bLearning environment (Mayer, 2005).
 This leads directly to a major and crucial teacher concern that transform into the main **research question**: what are the accommodations, risks and concerns about the impact on students learning that you have to deal, if you make this strategic change?